Quantifying culinary diversity across countries.

 THE ESSENCE OF CYPRIOT CUISINE

-Although there are many shared elements between Cypriot and neighboring countries’ foods due to typical Mediterranean and Levantine influences, the island has developed its own distinct culinary.
-Meal practices on the island revolve around meze culture, a variety of small dishes served simultaneously, the use of fresh local ingredients, a love for mint and olive oil, and a focus on slow-cooked dishes.
-Cypriots also love their bread, sausages, and halloumi cheese, a staple throughout breakfast to dinner.
+Cyprus shares many flavors with its neighbors, but its cuisine has a character of its own.
+Meals revolve around meze, a variety of small dishes served simultaneously, the use of fresh local ingredients, a love for mint and olive oil, and a focus on slow-cooked dishes.
+Cypriots also love their bread, sausages, and halloumi cheese, a staple from breakfast to dinner.

 GRAINS IN CYPRIOT CUISINE

-Different types of grains are popular in Cyprus.
-Although wheat is the most used grain, there is a more varied consumption, with greater involvement of barley, corn, and rice in everyday dishes.
-Wheat is crucial for breads, especially pita, an inland staple – a thick, typically oval-shaped, oven-baked, rather than grilled on a skillet.
+Wheat is the most popular, along with all Mediterranean countries, but there’s also slightly more variety, with a greater involvement of barley, corn, and rice in everyday dishes.
+Wheat is crucial for pita, an inland staple – a thick, oval-shaped, oven-baked bread.
 Bulgur wheat pilaf is common.

-Corn in Cypriot cuisine as an alternative flavor and texture to wheat breads.
-Polenta is sometimes served as a side dish.
+Corn in Cypriot cuisine is an alternative flavor and texture to wheat breads.
+Polenta is sometimes served as a side.
 Rice pilafs are a staple, sometimes cooked with vermicelli, pine nuts, and raisins.
 Rice is also a common filling for stuffed vegetables (koupepia and dolma).

 PRODUCE IN CYPRIOT CUISINE